Sharly-Chess/sharly-chess.github.io/docs/printing/index.en.md

 ### Round Performance Listing

-This document ranks players based on their performance for a specific round (_not_ the full tournament).
+This document ranks players based on their performance in a **specific round** (_not_ the entire tournament).

-The performance is calculated as the difference between the player’s rating and their round performance (calculated similarly to the TPR — Tournament Performance Rating — tie-break).
+The score reflects how well a player performed **relative to their own rating**, using a version of the rating change formula with a fixed K-factor of 20.
+It represents the number of rating points a player would gain or lose based on the result of that single game.

-This can be useful for awarding per-round prizes or for any other creative ideas that the organisers may have.
+This system can be useful for awarding per-round prizes or for any other creative ideas that organisers may have.

+{: .note }
+> :information_source: This isn’t exactly the same as the official rating change a player would see in a FIDE-rated tournament.
+> FIDE caps the rating difference at 400 points, uses different K-factors for younger players and newcomers,
+> rounds results to whole numbers, and does not calculate rating changes for unrated players.
+> For this listing, we apply the same simplified system to all players in order to allow fair comparison across the board.

 ---